 For his study, Tschauner used diamonds found in China, the Republic of South Africa, and Botswana that surged up from inside Earth.
 “This shows that this is a global phenomenon,” the professor said.

-Scientists theorize the diamonds used in the study were born in the mantle under temperatures reaching more than 1,000-degrees Fahrenheit.
+Scientists theorize the diamonds used in the study were born in the mantle under temperatures reaching more than 1,000 degrees Fahrenheit (540 degrees Celsius).

 The mantle – which makes up more than 80 percent of the Earth’s volume – is made of silicate minerals containing iron, aluminum, and calcium among others.